Utilizing Biological Risk Assessments and Chemical Characterization to Reduce Medical Device Development Timelines

 NAMSA’s Test Navigator was built to provide visibility into the breadth and depth of NAMSA’s testing capabilities.
 It highlights the most commonly used tests within the medical device industry and also provides thousands of unique testing services for special test and study requirements.
 No matter your testing goals, NAMSA can deliver a personalized, reliable and cost-effective solution for your development efforts.
 Click here to learn more.

-Anney Majewski is the Marketing Operations Specialist at NAMSA, focusing on expanding the overall knowledge and understanding in the medical device industry.
-She obtained a BBA in Marketing from the University of Toledo as well as an A.S. in Psychology from Monroe County Community College.
+Anney Peterson is the Senior Marketing Operations Specialist at NAMSA, focusing on expanding the overall knowledge and understanding in the MedTech industry.
+She obtained a BBA in Marketing from the University of Toledo (Ohio) as well as an A.S. in Psychology from Monroe County Community College (Michigan).